-Required Thyroid Assays

-Type of Assay Necessary When Done

-Beginning work with Before beginning

-Baseline I-125 or I-131 in work with

-quantities stated above. radioiodine.

-Working with

-quantities stated above Within 7 days for

-Routine (at any one time or I-125 or 3 days

-cumulatively over a for I-131.

-one month period).

-Determining internal As determined by

-Special uptake after an incident the Radiation

-involving radioiodine.
-Safety Officer.

-Monitoring existing As determined by

-Follow-up internal contamination. the Radiation

-miternai Contamination.
-Safety Officer.
+Required Thyroid Assays Type of Assay Necessary when Done Baseline Beginning work with I-125 or I-131 in quantities stated above.
+Before beginning work with radioiodine.
+Routine Working with quantities stated above (at any one time or cumulatively over a one month period).
+Within 7 days for I-125 or 3 days for I-131.
+Special Determining internal uptake after an incident involving radioiodine.
+As determined by the Radiation Safety Officer.
+Follow-up Monitoring existing internal contamination.
+As determined by the Radiation Safety Officer.